hmc-cs111-fall2016/regular-expressions/reflection.md

 where the value inside the parentheses is supposed to represent any digits from 1 to 8.

 The last thing I was thinking about was having support to not include certain expressions in a regular expression.
 For example, it would be nice to able modify `digit` so that it contains all digits 1-9 not including 3, 4, and 7.
+This was just a side thought however, so I don't want to elaborate on this idea too much.
+I'd hypothesize, however, that it might be difficult to implement into the DSL.